 What makes Sponge Daddy the best choice?

-Sponge Daddy has the same unique patented technology used in all the Scrub Daddy products.
-One side of the sponge has His ResoFoam which is 6x more absorbent than the leading brand.
+Sponge Daddy has the same unique technology used in all the Scrub Daddy products.
+One side of the sponge has ResoFoam which is 6x more absorbent than the leading brand.

-While the other side has super-scrub Flex-Texture that turns firm in cold water for those tough scrubbing jobs, and softer in hot water, for light scrubbing duties. which is great depending on which job you are using the sponge for.
+While the other side has super-scrub Flex-Texture that turns firm in cold water for those tough scrubbing jobs, and softer in hot water, for light scrubbing duties.
+Adjustable scrubbing power means you have the right tool no matter the job you are using the sponge for.